 Elane Spivak Rodriguez is the Fiscal Sponsorship Coordinator for the Alliance for Global Justice.
 She also leads AfGJ human rights solidarity delegation to Nicaragua and Honduras and is an active with the Honduras Solidarity Network.
 Coordinating with our 90+ fiscally sponsored projects, Elane works to bring the work of our fiscally sponsored projects together to build a stronger more unified grassroots movement.

 Daniele Kohn is the Fiscal Sponsorship Co-Coordinator and Content Manager for the Alliance for Global Justice.
-Prior to this position, she managed a fiscally sponsored projects of the AFGJ.
+Prior to this position, she managed a fiscally sponsored project under the umbrella of AFGJ.
 Daniele is a New York native who studied undergraduate at Brandeis University, focusing on studio art and business.
 She then went to Columbia University to earn a Masters in Arts Administration and Non-Profit management.
 While in graduate school, her sister traveled to Morocco and was set to visit Tunisia as part of an academic excursion when whispers of popular uprising began.
-This was the beginning of arab spring, and piqued Daniele’s interest in political and social change.
+This was the beginning of Arab spring, and piqued Daniele’s interest in political and social change.

-In fall 2011 Occupy Wall Street began, a short subway ride away from Daniele’s apartment.
-Since then, she has been pivotal in fundraising for activist work in New York City, creating a bail fund for activists, the Action Resource Fund, an activist fundraising body, and was deeply involved in Occupy Sandy Hurricane Recovery Effort.
+In fall 2011 she took an interest in Occupy Wall Street.
+Since then, she has been pivotal in fundraising for activist work in New York City, most notably the Action Bail Fund, which supports those arrested while engaging in legal protest.
+She was deeply involved in the Occupy Sandy Hurricane Recovery Effort.